 For instance, if you get fired, if your company goes bankrupt or if you are unable to work anymore, you should not have issues sustaining your lifestyle.
 All these events are not a big deal for your finances.
-They may still be a big deal for you of course.
+They may still be a big deal for you, of course.
 But if you are financially independent, you are ready to withstand them without issues.

-For me, it’s very important that I’m prepared for these events.
-I’m already getting ready now.
-If you are on the path to financial independence, these events will still hurt you.
+For me, I want to be prepared for these events.
+I am already getting ready now.
+If you are on the path to Financial Independence, these events will still hurt you.
 But you should be able to withstand them better than most people.
 This is another great thing about FI.
 It will also improve your finances while you are working towards FI.

 2. Freedom of choice

 I also think I want to retire early.
-However, I think the ability to retire early is more important than the retirement itself.
+However, I think the ability to retire early is more important than retirement itself.
 Having the choice to retire is very important.

 3. Time is limited

-This is also a very important fact.
-Time is very limited.
-Let’s say you have 80 years of life, you don’t want to spend 65 years of them working.
+Let’s say you have 80 years of life.
+You do not want to spend 65 years of them working.
 You want to be free for as many as possible of these years.
 You may still be working to the end, but you may retire or change your habits.
 And you may also cut your working time.
 All these things are possible when you are financially independent.

 4. A challenge

-One thing I really like about trying to reach Financial Independence, is that it’s challenging.
-It’s not obvious for most people how to reach FI before retirement.
-Retiring early is also a challenge.
+One thing I like about trying to reach Financial Independence (FI), is that reaching FI is challenging.
+It is not evident for most people how to reach FI before retirement.

 5. An awesome journey

-Not only is the path to FI challenging, but it’s also very interesting.
-I would even say it’s fun.
+I would even say it is a fun journey.
 The road to FI is made of a lot of number crunching.
 You need to calculate your net worth.
 You can even calculate your FI Ratio to see how far off the road you are.
 For me, this is really fun and very interesting.
 I like numbers a lot.

 6. An alternative path

-For me, it’s good.
-If everybody was taking the same road, it would be less interesting.
-There are many roads that don’t include FI and that’s also good.
+For me, it is good.
+If everybody were taking the same road, it would be less appealing.
+Many paths do not include FI, and that is also good.
 If you prefer to be an entrepreneur and get rich, there is nothing wrong with that.

 7. FI teaches good values

-Another value you’ll probably learn is that health is important.
+Another value you will probably learn is that Health is essential.
 If you want to live long and retire healthy, you need to take care of your body.
-You should eat healthy and don’t push your body (and your mind) over their limits.
+You should eat healthily and do not push your body (and your mind) over their limits.

 You will have much more freedom once you are financially independent.
 And your life and the one of your family will be much easier.
-Moreover, it can teach you a lot of things and it can be a very interesting journey.
-My life improved since I started trying to reach for FI.
+Moreover, it can teach you a lot of things, and it can be a fascinating journey.
+My life already improved since I started trying to reach for FI.